w3f/research/docs/polkadot/implementors-guide/guide.md

 - Parathread: A parachain which is scheduled on a pay-as-you-go basis.
 - Process: A long-running task which is responsible for carrying out a particular category of work.
 - Proof-of-Validity: A stateless-client proof that a parachain block is valid, with respect to some validation function.
+- Relay Parent: A block in the relay chain, referred to in a context where work is being done in the context of the state at this block.
 - Runtime: The relay-chain state machine.
 - Runtime Module: See Module.
 - Runtime API: A means for the node-side behavior to access structured information based on the state of a fork of the blockchain.